An Empirical Study of Foundation Models for Variability-Induced Compilation Errors in Configurable C Code

-We selected \gptoss{} from OpenAI as a representative open-weight foundation model to enable fully reproducible experiments and fine-grained control over the execution environment. \gptoss{} was executed locally using the Ollama framework in Python on a Mac Mini M4 Pro with 64\,GB of RAM.
-For \gptoss{}, we specified the model name and base URL and relied on the default configuration of the LangChain Ollama API~\cite{ollama-setup}, except for the temperature parameter, which was set to 0.4.
-All experiments were conducted in January~2026.
+We selected \gptoss{} as an open-weight model supporting reproducible local execution.
+We used Ollama through the LangChain API~\cite{ollama-setup} on a Mac Mini M4 Pro with 64\,GB RAM, retaining the default configuration except for temperature 0.4.
+The full-dataset and five-run evaluations were conducted in January~2026.

-\subsection{Evaluation Procedure}
+\subsubsection{Evaluation Procedure}

-After running \gptoss{}, we analyze the results by comparing the model's output against the baseline established using \clang{}.
-For the detection task, we assess whether the model correctly identifies the presence of compilation errors.
-A response is considered correct if the model reports at least one non-compiling configuration and the baseline confirms the existence of at least one compilation error in the corresponding configurable system.

-For the fixing task, we consider only cases where the baseline indicates the presence of compilation errors and the model proposes a fix.
-In these cases, we evaluate the resulting configurable system by compiling all derived configurations using \clang{} on macOS Tahoe 26.1 using the default parameters.
-A fix is considered correct if and only if all configurations compile successfully without errors.
-To mitigate potential threats to validity, we complement this automated analysis with a manual inspection of a random sample of the results.